How to disable Lock Screen on Windows 10

 Disable Windows 10 Lock Screen from Registry

-Windows 10 Home doesn’t include the Local Group Policy Editor, but it is still possible to disable the feature by modifying the Registry.
+Although Windows 10 Home doesn’t include the Local Group Policy Editor, it is still possible to disable it by modifying the Registry.
 This method works in the Home edition as well as on Windows 10 Pro, Enterprise, and Education.

 To disable the Lock Screen through the Registry, use these steps: